qaptivator/plainimg2/README.md

 - [x] make an inno setup installer
 - [ ] fix the client area dragging being a bit choppy
 - [x] add a global VERSION.txt file which will be used everywhere (main.c, installer.iss, tag_release.sh etc)
-- [ ] add the image basename when an image is opened to the window's title
+- [x] add the image basename when an image is opened to the window's title
 - [ ] possibly make an .msi installer
-- [ ] make the app notify you if it couldnt open an app instead of just silencing it
+- [x] make the app notify you if it couldnt open an image instead of just silencing it
 - [ ] fix the fact that sometimes, when you resize window to image, it just doesnt properly resize, and it keeps on resizing
 - [x] optimize the app so that it wont rerender every time, even though there are no changes
-- [ ] reduce the cpu usage spike when dragging or resizing the window
+- [x] reduce the cpu usage spike when dragging or resizing the window
+- [ ] add support for WEBP and GIF (properly animated)